Menu

 Responsible mine closure is an opportunity for a positive legacy

 Although mine operations may last up to 25 years, Dalradian has already submitted proposals to return the site to its present-day use in a Rehabilitation and Closure Plan.
-The plan forms the basis for a legal agreement with the Department for Infrastructure and which regulators / stakeholders will feed into.
+The plan will form the basis for a legal agreement with the Department for Infrastructure and which regulators / stakeholders will feed into.
 It will be regularly updated to take account of new technology and community views.

 Dalradian will provide a financial guarantee and set aside funds (in advance and agreed with Government) to cover all rehabilitation costs as is the case at our current exploration site.